Status Report is included in our news feed.

 New federal rules will make event data recorders more useful by standardizing the data that are collected, but they won't require all vehicles to be equipped with them.

-Trucker fatigue: 1 of 5 drivers reports falling asleep at the wheel
+More than 1 of 5 drivers report falling asleep at the wheel

 Truck drivers report driving more and falling asleep at the wheel more often under the latest work-hour rules.